COMPANION TO CANTO XLII

 - Monte – It. “mountain.”
 The designation also refers to “heap” or “mass,” hence a loan office (K&E1 333).
 The Monte dei Paschi (Mount of Pastures) derived its name from the already existing Monte di Pietà, the pawnshop of Siena.
 Though Pound presents the Monte dei Paschi as founded in 1624 and totally separate from the pawnshop, the historians of the bank have shown the continuity between the two institutions and count the foundation of the Mount of Pastures from the creation of the Mount of Pity in 1472.

-- Banco di giro – a bank that routinely transfers money between individuals and organisations by inscriptions into accounts, without the necessity of paper checks.
+- banco di giro – a bank that routinely transfers money between individuals and organisations by inscriptions into accounts, without the necessity of paper checks.
 Investopedia.

 The first Banco del Giro was founded in Venice in 1524 – it was a bank founded on public capital with the aim of guaranteeing the necessary liquidity to the Rialto market.
 With new statutes on 3 May 1619, the Banco Giro became a permanent institution of the Venetian state, whose administration was entrusted to the Senate.
 Rota 114.
 Wikipedia.

 By using this term, Pound draws the lines of continuity between the financial innovations in Venice and the Monte dei Paschi in Siena.
-Pound was aware of Venetian experiment of founding banks on public capital from his reading of Pietro Rota, Storia delle banche, which he had used for cantos 40 and 41.
+Pound was aware of the Venetian experiment of founding banks on public capital from his reading of Pietro Rota, Storia delle banche, which he had used for cantos 40 and 41.
 In the latter, he mentions the Monte dei Paschi for the first time.
 See also Rota on the Monte dei Paschi 154-8.

 - Bailey – the elect group of Sienese councillors – see note 11.

-- sought views – In cantos 42 and 43, Pound uses three (clusters of) documents: A. the report of the Florentine Senate to the Ducal family concerning the Sienese petition and further, its approval on 30 December 1622, notarized on 2 January 1623; B. the meeting of the Sienese councillors to discuss the bank’s charter and guarantees in the Sala del Mappamondo of the Town Hall of Siena on 4 March 1623 (or 1622, Sienese style), notarized by Livio Pasquini on 18 July 1623; and C. the foundation document of the Monte, in Latin and Italian, on 2 November 1624, signed by Pasquini on the part of Siena and Nicolaus Ulixis on that of Florence.
+- sought views from the Senate – In cantos 42 and 43, Pound uses three (clusters of) documents: A. the report of the Florentine Senate to the Ducal family concerning the Sienese petition and further, its approval on 30 December 1622, notarized on 2 January 1623; B. the meeting of the Sienese councillors to discuss the bank’s charter and guarantees in the Sala del Mappamondo of the Town Hall of Siena on 4 March 1623 (or 1622, Sienese style), notarized by Livio Pasquini on 18 July 1623; and C. the foundation document of the Monte, in Latin and Italian, on 2 November 1624, signed by Pasquini on the part of Siena and Nicolaus Ulixis on that of Florence.
 See Commentary for more detail.

 Pound starts his presentation of Sienese materials (ll.14-50) in medias res with set B.: the meeting of the Siena councillors on 4 March 1623 in which the articles of the Monte’s charter were agreed (MDP III: 263-5).
 Pound concentrates on what he considers important in the Monte’s functions and regulations (points 3, 5, 6, 7, and 9); however, he returns to the same scene and document at the start of canto 43, to list the guarantees the city is offering to the Ducal family.